clareokafor/Business-Insight-360/README.md

 - Supply Chain
 - Executive Management

+The project uses more than **1.8 million records** from **MySQL and Excel**.

+I used **Power Query** for data preparation, **DAX** for calculations, and **DAX Studio** to improve model performance.

+The goal was to create one interactive reporting solution that helps users understand not just sales, but also profitability, forecasting, customer performance, product performance and inventory risk.

+---

-## Data Source and Scope
+## Data Sources

-The project combines business data from:
+The project combines data from:

 - **MySQL**
 - **Excel**

-The data covers areas such as:
+The datasets cover areas such as:

 - Sales
 - Customers